MicrosoftDocs/SupportArticles-docs/Outlook/Client/authentication/outlook-prompt-password-modern-authentication-enabled.md

 **Scenario 1**:

-Microsoft Outlook connects to your primary mailbox in an on-premises Exchange server by using RPC, and it also connects to another mailbox that's located in Office 365.
+Microsoft Outlook connects to your primary mailbox in an on-premises Exchange server by using RPC, and it also connects to another mailbox that's located in Microsoft 365.

 **Scenario 2**:

-You migrate your mailbox to Office 365 from an Exchange server that Outlook connects to by using RPC.
+You migrate your mailbox to Microsoft 365 from an Exchange server that Outlook connects to by using RPC.

-In these scenarios, you're prompted for credentials, and Outlook doesn't use Modern Authentication to connect to Office 365.
-After you enter your credentials, they're transmitted to Office 365 instead of to a token.
+In these scenarios, you're prompted for credentials, and Outlook doesn't use Modern Authentication to connect to Microsoft 365.
+After you enter your credentials, they're transmitted to Microsoft 365 instead of to a token.

 ## Cause